-Did you know the Washington State Department of Labor and Industries (L&I) provides coverage and benefits following a violent crime?
+Did you know the Washington State Department of Labor and Industries (L&I) provides coverage and benefits following for crime victims, after a violent crime?
 L&I provides this coverage under the Crime Victims Act.
+Yes, you can have an crime victim L&I claim.
 It can be extremely helpful to victims with significant injury or limited health insurance.
 It can also be very useful for families of homicide victims.
 While there are important differences, the L&I claim process to administer these claims is similar to a workers’ compensation claim.

 Crime victim L&I claim benefits are available to individuals that sustained a physical injury or mental health trauma from a gross misdemeanor or felony crime.
 Eligibility requires the injury victim or the family of the deceased to: (1) Report the crime to law enforcement; and (2) File a timely application for benefits.